PaloAltoNetworks/pan-os-python/docs/advanced.rst

 External Search for AutoFocus
 -----------------------------

 External Search can be used with AutoFocus **Remote Search** feature.
 Remote search is a feature in AutoFocus providing a way to search for IOC’s in an external system.
-The Palo Alto Networks App can receive a search request from AutoFocus and provide log events that match the search criteria.
+The Palo Alto Networks Splunk App can receive a search request from AutoFocus and provide log events that match the search criteria.

 .. note:: This feature is only available on Palo Alto Networks App and requires access to AutoFocus.